rtlabs-com/p-net/doc/profinet_basics.rst

 and does not have any input/output data.
 Instead it has diagnostic information for the IO-device.

+If compile time setting PNET_MAX_SLOTS is 5, then the slots are numbered 0-4.
+The setting PNET_MAX_SUBSLOTS controls the number of subslots per slot, but there is no fixed relation to which subslot numbers will be used.
+Subslot numbers in the range 0-0x9FFF might be used.

 The GSD file pretty much describes the hardware: slots (and subslots), and the modules (and submodules) that can be placed in the slots.
 The file does not describe which modules that actually have been placed in each slot for